gonfva/gonfva.github.io/content/en/blog/2010-11-22-copyright-protection.md

-<ul><li>You buy a "Barbie and three Musqueteers" DVD and you can't play in your DVD player because it's piracy protected. <span style="font-weight: bold;">But..</span>.
++ You buy a "Barbie and three Musqueteers" DVD and you can't play in your DVD player because it's piracy protected. <span style="font-weight: bold;">But..</span>.

 You download the same film from a P2P network, save to a CD and you can play it everywhere.</li>